Valparaiso University

 Valparaiso University (Valpo) is a private university in Valparaiso, Indiana, United States.
 It is an independent Lutheran university with five colleges.
 It enrolls nearly 2,300 students and has a 350 acre campus.

 The university is known for its Lutheran Christian heritage and has one of the largest chapels on a U.S. college campus.
-It accepts 94% of applicants for enrollment.
+In 2025, it accepted 89% of applicants for enrollment.

 History

 Valparaiso Male and Female College

 In 1859, residents of the city of Valparaiso raised $11,000 in support of the Methodist Church locating the college there.
 The school opened on September 21, 1859, to 75 students, and was one of the first coeducational colleges in the nation.
 Students paid tuition expenses of $8 per term (three terms per year), plus nearby room and board costs of approximately $2 per week.
 Instruction at the college began with young children, and most of the students were in elementary and grade levels.
 Courses at the collegiate level included math, literature, history, sciences, and philosophy.
 Courses stressing the Christian faith included "moral philosophy" and "moral science."
 During the Civil War, many students and administrators enrolled in the army.
 Financing problems led to the closing of the school in 1871.